The System

 How to Use this System

-I'd recommend you read through the entire book first to get you started thinking.
-But if you feel inspired towards action, go for it!
+I'd recommend you skim through the entire book first to get you started thinking.
+Then you can back section by section to places where you feel stuck or need ideas.

 Framework & Playbooks